ipsitmantri/ipsitmantri.github.io/_pages/about.md

 ---

 <!-- > "You Are The Average Of The 5 People You Spend The Most Time With" - Jim Rohn -->

-I am a 2nd year MS student at [Purdue Computer Science](https://www.cs.purdue.edu).
-I recently finished an internship at [Sony AI](https://ai.sony/) in Tokyo, JP in Summer 2024.
+I am a research intern at [INSIGHT Lab](https://insight.bgu.ac.il/) at the [Ben-Gurion University of the Negev](https://www.bgu.ac.il/en/).
+Recently I graduated with an MS degree from [Purdue Computer Science](https://www.cs.purdue.edu).
+Before that I finished an internship at [Sony AI](https://ai.sony/) in Tokyo, JP in Summer 2024.
 In a previous life, I was an undergraduate student at [IIT Bombay Electrical Engineering](https://www.ee.iitb.ac.in/web/index.php) from 2018-2022.
-I am currently looking for PhD positions (Summer/Fall 2025 start) in geometric and topological representation learning.

 <!-- I graduated from the [Indian Institute of Technology Bombay](https://www.iitb.ac.in/) with Bachelor of Technology (B.Tech.) in [Electrical Engineering](https://www.ee.iitb.ac.in/web/academics/curriculum/btechnew#SEM1) and minor in (1) [Computer Science and Engineering](https://www.cse.iitb.ac.in/) and (2) [Artificial Intelligence and Data Science](https://www.minds.iitb.ac.in/). -->